 The church was erected as a pre-Romanesque, aisleless building of small size (11.9 x 5.2 meters), with a chancel similar to a square, added asymmetrically on the eastern side (a slight deviation of the axis towards the north).
 Both parts were built of flatly split sandstone bonded with a strong mortar, with surplus mortar being spread from the joints with masonry tools and smoothed.
 On the west side, the church had a square narthex (3.8 x 2.7 meters), i.e. a covered vestibule, connected across the entire width of the west façade.
 Its walls were not connected with the walls of the nave, so it had to be added secondarily, but in close time.

-The building is a small (11.9 x 5.2 meter) pre-romanesque one-nave temple with a square presbytery (unsymmetrical) on the east side.
-Both parts were made of a sandstone bonded with strong mortar.
-Excavations showed that originally from the west side the church also had square narthex (3.8 x 2.7 meters), that is the covered vestibule.
-It was connected along the entire width of the west facade and from there also an entrance led to it.
-In the southern part of the vestibule there was a brick object, interpreted as a piscina or grave.
-The entrance to the nave led through a narrow (1.1 meter) portal in the facade, above which a small half-round window was placed.
-Two more windows illuminated the nave from the sides and the chancel from the eastern and southern walls.
-The nave was originally covered with either a barrel vault or it was open to a roof truss, while the chancel originally had a barrel vault.
-Both rooms were not originally isolated from each other and had an clay floor at the same height.
+The entrance to the interior of the church led from the west.
+In the southern part of the vestibule there was a stone object interpreted as a piscina or a grave.
+The nave was entered through a narrow (1.1 meter) portal in the façade, above which a small semi-circular window was placed.
+Two more pairs of windows illuminated the nave from the longer sides, while the chancel had single windows in the eastern and southern walls.
+The nave was originally covered with either a barrel vault or had open roof truss, while the chancel originally had a barrel vault.
+Both rooms had a clay floor at the same height level.

 Stredoveký kostol.
 Historické a funkčné premeny architektúry, red.
-Pomfyová B., Bratislava 2015.
+B.Pomfyová, Bratislava 2015.